myrill-labs/whitepaper/README.md

 4. Augmented simulation using self-play.
 5. Back-testing, paper trading and live trading.

-Existing solutions in most recent fintech trading startups (including Y-Combinator backed startups) usually provides 1 and 5.
+Existing solutions in most recent fintech trading startups (including Y-Combinator backed startups) usually provides 5 and a limited version of 1 (no alternative data).
 The module 2 and 3 must be designed by hand using a set of rules and indicators.
 Some specialized companies provide 2, and we intend to integrate their services and offer our own.
 Nobody provides 3 and 4 as far as we know.
 Some companies offer black-box bots services, but are rule-based strategies under the hood (hence non-optimal).

 Our architecture supports market-making (providing liquidity, i.e. enough instruments to be sold or bought on an exchange), arbitrage (buy 5 BTC on Binance and sell 5 BTC on Coinbase) and directional (price is going up, I buy).